 How CPL works

-The CPL model operates based on Advertisers creating campaigns aimed at collecting contact information from potential customers.
-Publishers will promote these campaigns through their owned social media pages, websites, etc.
+The CPL model works based on Advertisers creating campaigns with the goal of collecting contact information of potential customers.
+Publishers will promote these campaigns through social networking sites, websites, etc. that they own.

 When users click on the ad link and complete the registration form, the advertiser pays a commission to the Publisher.
 This amount may vary depending on the value of the lead and the advertiser's business sector.
 CPL helps businesses build a quality list of potential customers, thereby optimizing the process of reaching and nurturing customers.